anugrahromadhon/Simple-Calculator/README.md

-# Simple Calculator with Kivy
+# Simple Calculator with Tkinter and Kivy

 This is a simple calculator application built using **Kivy**, a Python library for developing multitouch applications.
 The calculator has a graphical user interface (GUI) with basic arithmetic operations such as addition, subtraction, multiplication, division, and the ability to clear the display and evaluate expressions.